kyma-project/kyma/docs/serverless/08-02-create-git-function.md

 1. Create a Namespace or select one from the drop-down list in the top navigation panel.

-    (Optional) If you are willing to use a private repository, to authorize with basic authentication create a secret with credentials to the repository:
+    If you use a secured repository, you must first create a Secret with basic authentication to this repository in the same Namespace as the Function.
+To do that, follow these substeps:

-    1. Save yaml file with secret on your hard drive:
+    a.
+On your machine, create this YAML file with the Secret definition:
     ```yaml
     apiVersion: v1
     kind: Secret